Xcopyco/orc/doc/protocol.md

 ### 3.1    Kademlia

-Once a Storj node has completed generating its identity, it bootstraps its routing table by following the Kademlia "join" procedure.
+Once an Orc node has completed generating its identity, it bootstraps its routing table by following the Kademlia "join" procedure.
 This involves querying a single known "seed" node for contact information about other nodes that possess a Node ID that is close (XOR distance) to its own